 The wearing of make-up is not permitted in school.
 Middle school girls may wear light colored nail polish.
 No students may have artificial or acrylic nails.
 Girls may wear only one small, non-dangling earring in each ear.
 Boys may not wear earrings.
 Jewelry is not worn to school with the exception of religious medals and crosses that will be worn around the neck.
 While watches can be worn, they must not beep or have an alarm.
 Apple watches, smart watches, or FitBit watches are not permitted.

-Boys' hair must be neatly groomed and should not fall into the eyes, cover the ear, or touch the shirt collar.
-Dyed hair and tattoos (permanent or temporary) are not permitted for girls or boys.
+Hairstyles are to be neatly groomed.Boys' hair must be neatly groomed and should not fall into the eyes, cover the ear, or touch the shirt collar.